ashleemilton/ashleemilton.github.io/_publications/judgeRecSys2020.md

 permalink: /publication/2020-09-22-judge
 date: 2020-09-22
 venue: 'The 14th ACM Conference on Recommender Systems'
+excerpt: We present the preliminary exploration we conducted to identify traits that can influence children’s preferences in books...
 paperurl: 'http://ashleemilton.github.io/files/judgeRecSys2020.pdf'
 citation: 'Milton, A., Batista, L., Allen, G., Gao, S., Ng, Y. K. D., & Pera, M. S. (2020). &quot;“Don’t judge a book by its cover”: Exploring book traits children favor &quot; <i>Proceedings of the 14th ACM Conference on Recommender Systems</i>.
 1(3).'
 ---